-In response to a request from the River & Rowing Museum, HS Projects presented a brief to the museum to commission a kinetic sculpture sited in the main entrance, to relate to the museum’s collection and also act as an entertaining and informative fund-raising device for visitors.
+We were invited by the River & Rowing Museum, Henley-on-Thames to devise an artist brief to commission a kinetic sculpture for the main entrance, that would relate to the museum’s collection and also act as an interactive and engaging fund-raising device for visitors to the museum.

-Working with both the museum and architect David Chipperfield, HS Projects commissioned Roger Mann, following an extensive selection process, to design a site-specific kinetic sculpture that utilises sound, water and light.
-Mann’s sculpture captures the picturesque effect of a rowing eight on the river surface accompanied by the sounds of various waterfowl.
+Following an extensive selection process and working in collaboration with the museum and architect David Chipperfield, we commissioned Roger Mann to design a site-specific kinetic sculpture that utilises sound, water and light.
+‘Kinetic Water Sculpture’ captures the effect of a rowing eight on the river surface accompanied by the sounds of various waterfowl.
 The sculpture is animated by money entering a collection box.
-HS Projects worked with Roger Mann from concept design to completion.
+We managed the whole process from concept design to completion.

 We commissioned ‘Kinetic Water Sculpture’ in 1998 on behalf of the River & Rowing Museum, Henley-on-Thames.